 What if you’re not tech savvy?
 How much tech skill is required?

-Our guide will help you sort through your options and choose the tools that will help you raise more money and change more lives.
+Whether you’re just getting started or you’re a growing organization seeking greater efficiency, our Guide to Nonprofit Tools will help you sort through your options and choose the tools that will help you be more productive.

-Getting started: The nonprofit tools you need to set up shop and grow your organization
+Getting started: The nonprofit tools you need to be more productive

 TechSoup is a global nonprofit organization that offers discounts and technology solutions as well as IT consulting and courses to nonprofits.
-Joining TechSoup should be the first technology task for your new nonprofit.
 When weighing the cost of various technology products, always check the TechSoup catalog and see if a discount is available (because there probably is!).

-No matter how small your organization is when you start, you need a basic office setup.
+No matter how small your organization is, you need a basic office setup.

 There are two major players: Google Workspace, formerly known as G Suite, and Office 365.

-With Google Workspace you get: Gmail, Chat, Calendar, Drive, Docs, Sheets, Forms, and many more tools, all for just $6 a month.
+With Google Workspace you get Gmail, Chat, Calendar, Drive, Docs, Sheets, Forms, and many more tools, all for just $6 a month.
+Give your organization professional polish by setting up your organization with an orgname.org email address instead of using an email that looks like your personal gmail account.

-You may feel like you are doing everything yourself, but at some point you will be collaborating with others on documents, and you will need Docs and Sheets.
+You may feel like you are doing everything yourself early on, but at some point you will be collaborating with others on documents, and you will need Docs and Sheets.
 Forms will also probably come in handy in the beginning for volunteer sign-up, client enrollment in programs, and many other tasks.

 Cloud storage: For file sharing and storage, you can start with Drive through Google Workspace, so all documents can be stored in a convenient, accessible place.
 You can collaborate with your Board and other team members using Google Docs and Google Sheets and then store the final product in Drive.
 Google products are widely used in the nonprofit and for-profit sectors.
 Most people you work with, from students to volunteers to Board members, will already know how to use them.